LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/email-connect.md

 isNew: false

 ---
 Today, 246 billion emails are sent every day.
-However, emails are extremely costly for brands as they represent high handle time and low FCS.
+However, emails are extremely costly for brands as they represent high handle time and low FCR.
 In addition, email on average has the lowest CSAT of any other channel.

 Email Connect by LivePerson helps make email communications between brands and consumers more efficient for brands- while providing a better experience for consumers.